Best Effort: Shift Left Some Bugs (Levels 1, 2, and 3)

 - FIFOs are never written into when full,

-- The design cannot remain in a given state for more than 12 cycles, i.e., deadlock properties.
+- The design cannot remain in a given state for more than X cycles, i.e., deadlock properties.

 Level 4: Block-Level Formal Sign-Off

-Level 4 introduces end-to-end formal, which means the DUT is exhaustively verified and block-level simulation is completely replaced for that DUT.
-Level 4 catches all bugs including corner case bugs earlier and faster than simulation.
+Level 4 introduces end-to-end formal, which means the DUT is exhaustively verified, and block-level simulation is completely replaced for that DUT.
 Once all bugs are found, the DUT is formally signed-off with proof that every bug has been found.

-For Level 4 Formal, the size of the DUT is typically a block or a module or a small IP.
-If the DUT is a larger IP, such as an IP designed by several people, then the IP is broken into different DUTs.
-For example, a PCI Express IP designed by 10 engineers might be broken into Physical Layer, Link Layer, and Transaction Layer DUTs.
+For Level 4 Formal, the DUT’s size is typically a block, module, or small IP.
+If the DUT is a larger IP, such as an IP designed by several people, the IP is broken into different DUTs.
+For example, a PCI Express IP designed by ten engineers might be broken into Physical Layer, Link Layer, and Transaction Layer DUTs.

 Level 5: System Architecture Formal Sign-Off

-The goal for Level 5 Formal is to prove that the system architecture is correct for specific requirements such as cache coherence or to prove that the system will not deadlock.
+Level 5 Formal aims to prove that the system architecture is correct for specific requirements such as cache coherence or to prove that the system will not deadlock.
 System Architectural Formal Sign-Off requires significant effort and decomposition of the problem and is a new area of formal verification.